InvestedBrick/Brick-Lang/README.md

 - You can also add the `-O1` flag, which is a first level of optimization to strip the assembly code of not used functions.

+*Note: This is currently only possible on Linux*

 - Then just run the file with `./<filename>` on Linux or `.\filename.exe` on Windows